markopolopb/DWIN_T5UIC1_LCD-OrangePi/README.md

 ### Run The Code

 Enter the downloaded DWIN_T5UIC1_LCD folder.
-Make new file run.py and copy/paste in the following (pick one)
+Make new file run.py and copy/paste in the following (pick one).
+Use /dev/ttyS5 for UART5, /dev/ttyS3 for UART3 etc.

 For an Ender3v2
 ```python